y-scope/yscope-docs/docs/dev-guide/contrib-guides-cpp.md

 #### Doing work in constructors

 We allow (but discourage) the use of exceptions, even in constructors.
+If creating an object can fail, you're encouraged to use a factory function that performs the work that can fail, and if successful, constructs and returns the object.

 #### Declaration order